reneegreen816/PholdAPhage/README.md

 - You will need to know you phage genome length.
 - You will need your phage genome annotated and proteins folded for use.
 To do this, visit [Phold](https://github.com/gbouras13/phold), [Phyntenny](https://github.com/susiegriggo/Phynteny), and [ColabFold](https://github.com/sokrypton/ColabFold).
-- Have an understanding of assymetric unit structure if greater then a T=1 phage capsid size.
+- Have a possible understanding of asymmetric unit structure, if your predicting a model larger than a T#=1 capsid size.
-- Have downloaded ChimeraX to your working computer.
+- Have downloaded UCSF ChimeraX to your working computer.
 <br><br>
 <h3><mark>STEP 1 - Define your unknown phage T# and protein copy number</mark></h3>

 1. Define your T-number (T#)

    Use your genome length (in bps) to determine your T#.
-If you know your phage capsid diameter, this can also help with genome length proportional to cappsid size.
+If you know your phage capsid diameter, this can also help with genome length proportional to capsid size.
 To determine your phages T# you can start with the following links.
-If the phage is known or proteomics are known, this can also help.
+If your phage or proteomics are known, this can also help to define size based on capsid dimensions and protein placement.

    - [The Missing Tailed Phages: Prediction of Small Capsid Candidates](https://pmc.ncbi.nlm.nih.gov/articles/PMC7762592/)
    - link 2
    - link 3

    Note:
-   - Some T#s can overlap in genome size / bps number.
-In this sennario, consider which T# is most common, stable for your phage type, based on litrature.
-If decision is not able to be made, consider setting up all possibile versions for visuliasation and review.
+   - T#s can overlap in genome size and bps number.
+In this scenario consider which T# is most common or stable for your phage type or bps length, based on literature.
+If literature review doesn't help determine the best T# for you, consider setting up all possible versions for visualisation and observational review.

 2. Define your T# parameters for use in simulation.

    The Casper-Klug formula uses (h, k) parameters to define the T# based on symmetry.
 Therefore, knowing your T#, you can work backwards to determine what these will be.
-These will then be used to create your hkcage in ChimeraX.
+These will then be used to create your hkcage in UCSF ChimeraX.

-   For example: for a T# of 1 your (h, k) values would be (1, 0) where 1 = 1^2 + 1x0 + 0^2.
+   Example: for a T# of 1 your (h, k) values would be (1, 0) where 1 = 1^2 + 1x0 + 0^2.
 In this sense you can work to find yours.
 Here are a few examples:

    - T#7 or (2 ,1) = 2^2 + 2x1 + 1^2 = 7
    - T#9 or (3 ,0) = 3^2 + 3x0 + 0^2 = 9
    - T#13 or (3 ,1) = 3^2 + 3x1 + 1^2 = 13

-   Following this same train of thought, work back from your T# to determine your formula parameters.
+   Following this approach to work back from your T# and determine your (h, k) parameters.

 3. Define your protein copy number

-   The rules of geometric icosahedral symmetry indicate an increase of 1 for T# would see an increase of 60 asymmetric units.
-Following this rule, a T=1 will have 60 identical protein units (or asymmetric units for T numbers greater then 1), a T=2 would have 120, and a T=13 would have 780 asymmetric units.
+   The rules of icosahedral symmetry indicate an increase of 1 for your T#, would see an increase of 60 asymmetric units.
+Following this rule, a T=1 will have 60 identical units (asymmetric units for T numbers greater then 1), a T=2 would have 120, and a T=13 would have 780 asymmetric units.

-   Based off this thinking, use your T# to determine how many major capsid proteins (or assymetric units) you will see when sym'ed in ChimeraX.
+   Based off this thinking, use your T# to determine how identical units you will see when creating your sym in ChimeraX.
 <br><br>
-<h3><mark>STEP 2 - Simulate your phage structure in ChimeraX</mark></h3>
+<h3><mark>STEP 2 - Simulate your phage structure in UCSF ChimeraX</mark></h3>

    _Follow instructions below using test case_

-1. If you don't have ChimeraX installed, download the [latest copy](https://www.cgl.ucsf.edu/chimerax/download.html) and install it.
+1. If you don't have UCSF ChimeraX installed, download the [latest copy](https://www.cgl.ucsf.edu/chimerax/download.html) and install
-2. Open ChimeraX
+2. Open UCSF ChimeraX
 3. Open your capsid protein .pdb file

 ```bash
    open 1CD3
    ```

-   Note/s:
+   Notes:
-   - You can open your file through ChimeraX command line or just through Finder
+   - You can open your file through UCSF ChimeraX command line or Finder.
    - Use 'open ~/Desktop/.../file_location/file_name.pdb' for local files, or 'open 1CD3' for PDB bank files.
    - Multiple proteins can be open in the same working file, at the same time.

-4. Save session as your working file.
+4. Save session as a working .cxc file.
 Complete by pasting the below in the command line or through the main menu by File > Save.

 ```bash
    save session
    ```
-Note/s:
+   Notes:
-   - You will know this has worked, when if displayed on your log screen on the right hand screen in ChimeraX.
+   - You will know this has worked, when displayed in your log panel to the right hand side of your screen in UCSF ChimeraX.

 5. Create your hkcage.
-Copy and paste the following code into the command line of ChimeraX (Default code)
+Copy and paste the following code into the command line of UCSF ChimeraX (Default)

 ```bash
    hkcage 1 0 radius 120.0 edgeRadius 1.0 orientation '222' sphereFactor 1.0 alpha hexagonal color white
    ```

    Where:
-   - **hkcage (h,k)** is your parameters for T# e.g. _hkcage 1 0_ sets up a T=1 capsid size based on (h,k)=h2+hk+k2.
+   - **hkcage (h,k)** is your defined parameters for your T# e.g. _hkcage 1 0_ sets up a T=1 capsid size based on (h,k)=h2+hk+k2.
 See above.
    - **Radius** increases and decreases size of the hkcage to support your surface area, density and protein size needs.
-If wanting to increase size use the same command line as above but include _replace true_ at the end to overwrite the initial hkcage structure.
-Default 120.0
+If wanting to increase size, reuse the same command line as above but include _replace true_ at the end to overwrite the initial hkcage structure.
+Default size 120.0.
+Notes: UCSF ChimeraX works in Angstroms for physical distance units.
-   - **Edge radius** how thick you want your Hkcage axes to be.
-Default 0.5
+   - **Edge radius** how thick you want your hkcage axis to be.
+Default 0.5.
-   - **Orientation** determines your symmetry type i.e. 222 for icosahedral symmetry with 2 fold at the x,y and z axis.
-Default 222
+   - **Orientation** determines your symmetry type i.e. 222 for icosahedral symmetry with 2 fold symmetry at the x, y and z axis.
+Default 222.
-   - **Sphere factor** determines how ‘spherical’ you want the icosahedral shape, with 1.0 being the most spherical like, and 0.0 being most icosahedral like (ie can see where the pentagons create the icosahedral shape).
+   - **Sphere factor** determines how ‘spherical’ you want the icosahedral shape, with 1.0 being the most spherical like, and 0.0 being most icosahedral like (i.e. can see where the pentagons fold for the icosahedral shape).
-   - **alpha** indicates lattice type.
+   - **alpha** determines lattice type.
 For lattice types see here.
-Default hexagonal
+Default hexagonal.
-   - **color** colour of your hkcage.
-Default white
+   - **color** the colour of your hkcage.
+Default white.

-   For more information on the parameters you can change, visit here and here.
+   For more information on the parameters you can change, visit [ChimeraX hkcage](https://www.cgl.ucsf.edu/chimerax/docs/user/commands/hkcage.html) and [UCSF ChimeraX User Guide](https://www.rbvi.ucsf.edu/chimerax/docs/user/index.html)

 6. Place protein on your hkcage at site of one of the side axis of a pentagon to enable simulation.

    This step is done manually using the right mouse tools located in the top main menu bar.
 To do this:

-      - activate the protein in your model ID pane by checking the _green finger check box_ to select
+      - activate the protein in your model ID pane by checking the _green finger check box_ to select.
-      - select the _move model_ button and while holding down _ommand_ (on Mac) or _alt_ (on Android) move the protein to the position you need it to be.
-Holding command or Alt enable your to isolate the model.
+      - select the _move model_ button in the right mouse tools main menu, and while holding down _command_ (on Mac) or _alt_ (on Android) move the protein to the position you need it to be.
+Holding command or Alt enables you to isolate the protein model from your other layers.
-      - once in place on your pentagon, select the _rotate model_button and while holding down _command_ (on Mac) or _Alt_ (on Android) rotate close to the edge of your screen.
+      - once in place on your pentagon, select the _rotate model_button and while holding down _command_ (on Mac) or _Alt_ (on Android) rotate your mouse curser close to the edge of your screen.
 This will rotate around the axis.
-If needed you can change the rotation axis, move diagonal or straight across the screen instead.
+If needed you can change the rotation axis by moving diagonal or straight across the screen.

    Tip:
-     - It will help with placement if you have some understanding of your proteins orientation and oligomeric state.
+     - It will help with placement if you have some understanding of your proteins orientation or oligomeric state.
+     - If you capsid structure is greater than a T=1, then you will need to place your asymmetric unit, or if separate, your required number of proteins in the hexamer also to enable simulation. i.e - if a T=1 then just the pentamer.
+If T=2 then one protein in the pentamer and 1 in the hexamer, or T=3 then 1 in pentamer and 2 in the hexamer, and so on.

-7. Sym your protein across your hkcage.
-Input command string into ChimeraX command line (Default)
+7. Sym your units across your hkcage.
+Copy and paste the following code into the command line of UCSF ChimeraX (Default)

 ```bash
    sym #2 #1 i,222